-The Superior Court of Massachusetts granted the state's motion for summary judgment on all claims except the one for cruel and unusual punishment.
-On that claim the Court found that Smith's uncontroverted allegations stated a colorable claim under the Eighth Amendment to the U.S. Constitution and Article 26 of the state's Declaration of Rights.
+The superior court granted the state’s motion for summary judgment on all claims but the one for cruel and unusual punishment.
+On that claim the court found that Smith’s uncontroverted allegations stated a colorable claim under the Eighth Amendment to the U.S. Constitution and Article 26 of the state’s Declaration of Rights.
 Thus, the case was allowed to proceed on that claim.
 See: Smith v.
-Maloney, MA Superior Court, Case No. 996210 (2001 WL 755849) (unpublished).
+Maloney, et al., Mass.
+Superior Court, Case No. 996210 (April 3, 2001); 2001 WL 755849.

 As a digital subscriber to Prison Legal News, you can access full text and downloads for this and other premium content.

 Related legal case

 |Cite||Mass.
 Superior Court, 2001 WL 755849|